Hawaiian Chantilly Cake

 - Take the saucepan off the stove and let the butter cool a little, then stir in the evaporated milk, sugar and vanilla.
 Once those are combined, one by one start adding in thee whole eggs and egg yolks.

 - Bring the mixture to boil, and let it simmer for a couple of minutes, stirring often to avoid burning.

 - Remove from the stove and sift the corn starch over the mixture and quickly mix it in to avoid lumps from forming.

 - Transfer the frosting to a shallow dish and allow it to cool to room temperature.

 - Cover the dish with a lid and place in the fridge for 2-3 hours hours until the frosting has thickened enough to spread over the cake.

 How to Make the Filling and Frosting and Top the Cake:

-- Make the simple syrup in a small pot by adding the sugar to the water and bringing to a boil.
-Set aside.
+- Prepare the syrup by adding the sugar and water to a saucepan and bringing to a boil, then set aside.